mwat56/sessions/README.md

 In practice `cookies` are basically an invasion into the user's property (`cookies` claim disk space and require additional electricity for processing) and they are, by definition, kind of a surveillance and tracking tool.
 Nobody who has their user's best interest in mind would consider using `cookies`.
 Their only advantage is that they are easy to implement – which was kind of the point initially: ease of implementation.
-On the other hand the remote users were considered just a passive and obedient consumer – an essumption you can't really make in general:
+On the other hand the remote users were considered just a passive and obedient consumer – an assumption you can't really make in general:
 Since `cookies` are stored on the remote user's computer you don't really have control over that piece of data but instead the remote user's computer (which means the remote user) ultimately controls this data and thus can easily manipulate it.
 In other words: _`cookies` are inherently insecure_.
 It's clear that nowadays – with data security and the user's privacy in mind – using `cookies` is just an outdated technique.